 What you can do to stop the spread

 Eurasian watermilfoil plants can continue to live several days out of the water!
 Therefore, it is important that once it is safely removed from the lake, it is disposed of in garbage bags.

 1. Clean your boat!
 Since watermilfoil can become entangled in boat propellers, and may wrap around other external parts of your watercraft, you can prevent the spread of it by cleaning your boat before you enter and after you leave any lake or river.
 If you visit other lakes or rivers, please clean your boat and motor, and empty the water from your hold and livewell before launching it in our lake.

 2. Respect the buoys!
-Green buoys have been placed to mark the heavily invested parts of our lake.
+Green buoys will be placed to mark the heavily invested parts of our lake.
 Please avoid these areas.
 That means no swimming or boating in the area as your propeller and paddles can cut the weed and then spread it to other areas of the lake.

 3. Pick up the pieces!
 Even a small piece of milfoil can take root.
 Don’t leave uprooted milfoil on your dock.
 If you see fragments floating by, pick them up and put them in the garbage.

 4. Root out the problem!
 As some milfoil management methods can do more harm than good, please contact email@example.com before attempting to remove the weed yourself.
 Please avoid raking & cutting the weed as it causes fragmentation which is difficult to pick up and is the leading method by which the Eurasian watermilfoil proliferates.
 This method is also not permitted by Québec’s Ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC).
 While several techniques and products have been tried to control watermilfoil, the only two methods currently supported by the MELCC (both still require special permits) are: